nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting user

-Deletes the current user profile from the contacts list
+Deletes the current user profile from the contacts list.

 Format: `delete user`